michael-chung-mc/html__css__javascript__jest/README.md

 8. Add a button that fetches a new image without refreshing the page

 9. Add a search box so users can search for specific gifs.
 You should also investigate adding a .catch() to the end of the promise chain in case Giphy doesn’t find any gifs with the searched keyword.
 Add a default image, or an error message if the search fails.

+10. convert the promise based code into async/await compatible code